 If you want to guide attention towards something like a CTA button, choose a color that contrasts with the surrounding environment.
 Ript Apparel saw a 6.3% increase in sales– just by simply adding an eye-catching button.
 Check out their before and after and see if you can spot the differences:

 Tip 3: Don’t have an Ugly Website

-Whether you’ve ever been accosted by a cacophony of color that makes your eyes feel like they’ve been assaulted by psychedelic machine gun skittle bullets, or trudged begrudgingly through the bland and lumpy oatmeal doldrums– I think it’s pretty safe to say we’ve all visited a website that made us sit back and say to ourselves, “oh no baby, what is you doing?!?!
-We know what kind of a nightmare dealing with ineffective web design can be – you were promised a brilliant website design, but all you received was a big, hot mess.
+I think it’s pretty safe to say we’ve all visited a website that made us sit back and say to ourselves, “oh no baby, what is you doing?!?!
+We know what kind of a nightmare dealing with ineffective web design can be.
+You were promised a brilliant website design, but all you received was a big, hot mess.
 And if you feel personally attacked right now, you may need to fire your current website designer.

-Besides attracting visitors like a moth to Times Square at night, basic website design rules dictate that it should effectively display the message you’re trying to present such as your business objective, plan of action for visitors, and the quality content you’ve worked so hard to create.
-You should treat each page as a journey for your visitors- guiding them down the path towards your most desired goal.
+Besides attracting visitors like a moth to Times Square at night, basic website design rules dictate that it should effectively display the message you’re trying to present.
+This includes your business objective, plan of action for visitors, and the quality content you’ve worked so hard to create.
+You should treat each page as a journey for your visitors.
+Guide them down the path towards your most desired goal.

 First Impressions are EVERYTHING